-Now a days some trains are faster than plane and some of the trains are getting ready to blast the air.
-Trains are the very important part of the land transport.
+Fastest Trains in the world: Nowadays some trains are faster than planes and some of the trains are getting ready to blast the air.
+Trains are a very important part of land transport.

-Due to change in the technologies, trains are getting better and faster which is very helpful for the peoples for their travelling.
+Due to a change in technologies, trains are getting better and faster which is very helpful for the peoples for their traveling.

 10. THSR 700T, 186.4mph, Taiwan